apache/airflow-client-go/airflow/docs/TaskInstanceApi.md

 > TaskInstanceCollection GetTaskInstances(ctx, dagId, dagRunId, optional)

-Get a list of task instance of DAG.
+Get a list of task instance of DAG

 This endpoint allows specifying `~` as the dag_id, dag_run_id to retrieve DAG Runs for all DAGs and DAG Runs.